IDMNYU/DM-1133-C-CreativeCoding-FA16-Bennett/syllabus.md

 	• Day 2: 3:00 - 4:10 Pair Programming Challenge
 	• Day 2: 4:10 - 4:20 Submit Pair Programming Challenge Progress + determine next steps

-	Please note, until Thanksgiving Holiday, Day 1 is on Thursdays.
-Beginning December 1st, Day 1 is on Tuesdays.
-Make sure to understand what date your Show + Tell presentation is!!

 ###Important Aspects of this Course